paramireze/paramireze.github.io/_posts/2019-03-27-docker-compose-heroku.markdown

 ---

 I am building a ruby rails app to replace an existing php application.
-The app answers the question "why do you deserve to be paid?
+The app answers the question "why do you deserve to be paid?"
 It is a place for faculty to document their contributions to research and education to the University.
 Reviewers will then go over their entries and either approve or deny their entries.